senseiwells/EssentialClient/README.md

 * Extra Info:
   * Once auto walking press backwards or forward again to cancel

-## clientMacroFilename
+## clientScriptFilename
-This allows you to choose the file you want to use for your macro
+This allows you to choose the file you want to use for your script
 * Type: `String`
-* Default Value: `macro`
+* Default Value: `clientscript`

 ## commandMusic
 This command allows you to manipulate the current music